alangrainger/share-note/README.md

 # Share Note

 Free, encrypted public note sharing for Obsidian.

-## Encryption

-- Your notes are encrypted on your device with a key that only you have.
-- Each note is encrypted with its own random key.
-A key from one of your notes cannot be used to decrypt another of your notes.
-- The key is never sent to the server, it only exists as part of the share link created inside your device.
+Notes are encrypted on your device before being sent to the server, and the decryption key is never sent to the server - it only exists inside the note in your vault.

 ## Features

-- All note data is encrypted on the server.
-The decryption key is provided to you with the share link, and is never sent to the server at any point.
 - Uploads using your current theme.
 - Local and remote image support.
 - Supports anything that Obsidian Preview mode does, like rendered Dataview queries and any custom CSS you might have enabled.
 - Supports callouts with full styling.
 - If your shared note links to another note which is also shared, that link will also function on the public page.
 - Frontmatter is stripped on upload by default to avoid leaking unwanted data.

+## Encryption

+- Your notes are encrypted on your device with a key that only you have.
+- Each note is encrypted with its own random key.
+A key from one of your notes cannot be used to decrypt another of your notes.
+- The key is never sent to the server, it only exists as part of the share link created inside your device.

 ## Setup